European Affair - GOEA18

 Your journey continues to Cannes, where many a movie star has enjoyed the sweet smell of success.
 Be sure to take the opportunity to snap some photos of the Palais des Festival, home to the city’s annual international film festival, before transferring to the hotel

-Example: Hotel Campanile Bollene, Kyriad d’Orange
+Hotel: Hotel Campanile Bollene, Kyriad d’Orange or similar

 DAY 7 – Friday Avignon – Paris